Tyno945/react-demo-tutorial/README.md

 ## Submitting Form Data

 Our goal for this form will be to update the state of `Form` every time a field is changed in the form, and when we submit, all that data will pass to the `App` state, which will then update the `Table`.

+> commit-id cd18d4c

+`git reset --hard cd18d4c`

+## Pulling in API Data

+One very common usage of React is pulling in data from an API.
+If you're not familiar with what an API is or how to connect to one, I would recommend reading [How to Connect to an API with JavaScript](/how-to-connect-to-an-api-with-javascript/), which will walk you through what APIs are and how to use them with vanilla JavaScript.

+**Lifecycle** is the order in which methods are called in React. **Mounting** refers to an item being inserted into the DOM.

+When we pull in API data, we want to use `componentDidMount`, because we want to make sure the component has rendered to the DOM before we bring in the data.